raimohanska/nulzzzblog/2016_05_garden-variety-iot-with-frp-and-big-data.md

 ````

 This is possible because I’ve already installed some sensors around my house, measuring things like temperature,
 humidity and lightness here and there.
-Some sensors I've bought and many have I soldered together from stuff like ESP-8266 or Arduino microcontrollers, Raspberry Pis and numerous sensor modules.
-I’ve even designed a printed circuit board that has motion detection and a bunch of measurements.
+Some sensors I've bought and many have I soldered together from stuff like ESP-8266 WiFi microcontrollers, Raspberry Pis and numerous sensor modules.
+I’ve even designed a printed circuit board that has motion detection and a bunch of measurements, and ordered the manufacturing of 10 units from China.
+Looks like this:

 ![raimo-unit](images/raimo-unit.jpg)

 Also, I have the [Huom.IO](http://houm.io/en/) lighting control system set up, that allows me to turn
 lights and actually any electric appliances on and off using a simple [API](https://github.com/houmio/houmio-docs/blob/master/apidoc.md).

 Because I’m an FRP nerd and happen to have built a [FRP library](https://github.com/baconjs/bacon.js/) of my own a few years ago,
-I want to do my automation by combining streams of data using cool stuff like flatMap and combine.
+I want to do my automation by combining streams of data using FRP operators like `map`, `flatMap` and `combine`.
 So I wrote a simple server (link) platform that allows me to gather the data from my sensors and lighting system and pipe and combine it to control my lighting.
 And, of course, the fountain.

 ### FRP IoT